Now, it is the beginning of a fantastic story! Let us make a journey to the cave of monsters! Good luck!

 Invincibility Power-Up: The flashing multicolor heart in later levels.
 In Memories, there is an item that makes the players big yet unable to fire bubbles (yet they still exhale as if they are blowing bubbles).

-Jaw Drop: Bubble Memories normal mode good ending; Space Puzzle Bobble when Bob(blun) is used and the board is almost full.
+Jaw Drop: Occurs in the Bubble Memories normal mode good ending and in Space Puzzle Bobble when Bob(blun) is used and the board is almost full.
 Both are used in conjunction with Blank White Eyes, mainly used in death sprites in Memories.

 King Mook: The Bubble Bobble series has many bosses based upon the Mighta and Monsta enemies, not to mention the Super Drunk at the end of the very first game (a giant version of a regular Drunk), and the Hyper Drunk from Bubble Symphony, and also the True Final Boss of Rainbow Islands: a gigantic Skel-Monsta.

 Lamarck Was Right: The characters in Symphony, being introduced as the children of the protagonists in Bubble Bobble, are just as capable of action as they are.